 Who is placed where is a very complicated exercise.
-As part of their training Assistant Judges and Judges are expected to judge each major part of the Schedule e.g. Open Collections (classes 1-12); Open collections (classes 13-23); Open Single Blooms; Miniatures; Intermediates/ Seedlings/ Containers; Amateur collections; Amateur multiblooms; Amateur single blooms.
+As part of their training Assistant Judges and Judges are expected to judge each major part of the Schedule e.g., Open Collections (classes 1-5); Open collections (classes 7-16); Open collections 17-26 plus class 6, Open Single Blooms; Miniatures; Intermediates / Seedlings; Amateur collections; Amateur multiblooms; Amateur single blooms.
 Each year an attempt is made to have them judge a different part of the Show with a different panel leader.
 A file is kept by the Judging subcommittee of the sections judged and the panel leaders a trainee judge has judged with.
 If there are too many applicants for the positions available, preference is given to candidates close to being promoted and/or candidates residing in the Island of the show.
 Because of all the variables it might not be possible to place all trainees in the most desirable positions.

 Each Panel Leader is supplied with forms to be filled in for each training judge.
-In these they have to rate candidates in the following categories: Interpretation of the Schedule, knowledge of divisions, decision making, evaluation of flowers, knowledge of cultivars and their country of origin, classifying unregistered flowers, the ability to pick possible premier blooms, liaison with other judges and stewards, overall consistency and confidence in making decisions, apparent biases and flexibility or rigidity of views.
+In these they must rate candidates in the following categories: Interpretation of the Schedule, knowledge of divisions, decision making, evaluation of flowers, knowledge of cultivars and their country of origin, classifying unregistered flowers, the ability to pick possible premier blooms, liaison with other judges and stewards, overall consistency, and confidence in making decisions, apparent biases and flexibility or rigidity of views.
 Each training judge has this information entered in their file.

 The other function of the Judging sub-committee is to examine the reports of each training judge and decide when they are ready for promotion.
-For promotion of assistant judges the decision is made on the basis of the candidates having satisfied the subcommittee that they have judged collections from both the upper and lower divisions, miniatures, intermediates and single stems.
-For promotion of judges the decision is made on the basis of the candidates having satisfied the subcommittee of the quality of their judging with very good reports from a range of panel leaders.
+For promotion of assistant judges, the decision is made based on the candidates having satisfied the subcommittee that they have judged collections from both the upper and lower divisions, miniatures, intermediates, and single stems.
+For promotion of judges the decision is made based on the candidates having satisfied the subcommittee of the quality of their judging with very good reports from a range of panel leaders.
 Before being promoted attendance at a Judging School is mandatory.